2026 Grandstand Entertainment

 With Opener

-Photo of Kat Perkins.
+Photo of McCoy Moore.

 Thunder at the Fair Truck and Tractor Pull Sponsored by American Bank & Trust